BenHur78/Training/CSharp/README.md

 # Introduction
-Tge purpose is to study C# language and feature's.
+The purpose is to study C# language and feature's.

 # Some C# concepts we want to study